talhanadeem-7/Diabetes_Prediction_with_ML/README.md

 # 🤖 Predicting Diabetes with Machine Learning

 This project was built as part of my machine learning journey.
-The goal was to build a complete ML pipeline to predict diabetes using real-world health data from the **BRFSS 2015** dataset.
+The goal was to build a complete ML pipeline to predict diabetes using real-world health data from the **diabetes_012_health_indicators_BRFSS2015.** dataset.
 It includes data cleaning, preprocessing, model comparison, and performance evaluation.

 ---